 Bunny Cuteness!
 Easter’s was hopping up right around the corner!
-And Easter preparations were underway here.
 Easter crafts, dying eggs & “practice Easter Egg Hunts” too!
 Little Dude and I made an adorable Easter Bunny Face craft.
 It was super fun and easy.

-It was amazing how independent Little Dude wanted to be at 2 ½ years- old.
+This was one of those crafts that I loved making with Little Dude.
+He was a little independent 2 ½ years- old.
 He was very into putting the glue on the paper plate.
 He kept telling me “I do it” and was doing it himself.
 Little Dude then stuck the cotton balls to the paper plate all by himself.
 This craft was the perfect project for him.
 This part of the craft was very fun, easy for him and not very messy.

 What you need:

 Black pipe cleaner

 1. Put glue all over the paper plate.

 2. Then stick the cotton balls to the paper plate.